By Gina Morin, Design Intervention

 The only time you may want to reconsider a logo like this is if your brand needs to be translated into another language or if you are using acronyms.
-Acronyms (when used without the full name of the business) may not translate into an effective logo.
+Acronyms (when used without the full name of the business) may not convert into an effective logo.
 Audiences not close to the brand may not understand what the acronym stands for, or they may confuse it with another brand that has a similar acronym.
 There are exceptions, but these exceptions are reserved for brands with a large advertising budget or a high level of media attention like AT&T or PETA.

 3. Icon with Typography

 This type of logo uses a symbol or mark.
 Sometimes this mark is used alone and sometimes with typography.
 If you are a new business or one with a small budget, using typography with your icon is essential.
 Your symbol alone will not be recognizable to the public without a large budget to push it out to the masses.
 Target is an excellent example of this.
 Their bullseye logo became so identifiable that in 2006 they dropped the use of the word "TARGET" from their logo and now only use the bullseye.

 These marks can be strong for a small business when paired with typography, but you must be careful not to let your mark become cliché or look too similar to the marks of your competitors.

 A typeface can communicate the personality of a brand and should not be ignored.
 A traditional serif typeface might be great for one business, while a clean, modern sans serif typeface might be great for another.
 You should always use professionally designed fonts and use no more than one or two consistently across all of your marketing materials.
 This article digs deeper into the psychology of typefaces if you want to learn more.
 To see how type can quickly change the personality of your business name, check out the Adobe Typekit website and type your business name there.
 You'll see how different each one can feel when placed in a separate typeface.